 This post may contain affiliate links (read more)

+How can you decorate a nursery on a budget?
 I think I probably mentioned in my “10 Newborn Baby Essentials You Can Actually Live Without” post that having a baby is pretty damn expensive.
 Forking out for a pram, moses basket, clothing, feeding equipment, nappies etc on it’s own costs enough, before you even think about decorating baby’s bedroom.

 Of course there’s actually no urgency for baby to have their own room, in actual fact I think the putting together of a ‘nursery’ is more for parental satisfaction than necessity, but it was something I definitely wanted to do.
 Who doesn’t want a pretty little girls/boys room ready for their baby to sleep in when the time comes, and somewhere to store their teeny tiny clothing and all their books and toys.
 As long as they have somewhere warm and comfortable to sleep, baby isn’t going to care what their room looks like, it’s a pressure we put on ourselves.
 But still despite knowing that, I wanted it to look perfect.